-Applicants must submit an application form by the advertised funding call deadlines.
-However, applicants should be aware that at least two weeks is required for the internal processing/sign off of applications by the relevant Research Offices prior to the submission of applications to the MEC office.
-It is the responsibility of the applicants to make themselves aware of any internal deadlines as these will not be advertised by MEC.

-The application form must be submitted electronically in the formats requested.
+Applicants must submit an application form according to the advertised funding call deadlines.
+However, applicants should be aware that two weeks is required for the internal processing/sign off of applications by the relevant Research Offices prior to the submission of applications to the charity office.
+The application form must be submitted electronically in the format requested.